mominalix/Particle-Physics-Simulator/README.md

 2. Open a terminal or command prompt and navigate to the repository's directory.

-3. Run the simulation script using the following command:
+3. Run the simulation script using the one of the following commands:

     ```
     python random_particle_simulation_2d.py